Thebes Greece (Thiva): A Local’s Guide to Europe’s Oldest Living City

 • Epaminondas, Pelopidas, and Pagon: Theban generals

-• Crates: was a Cynic philosopher.
+• Crates: A Cynic philosopher.

 Thebes Greece FAQ